Sales Metrics & KPIs

 Sales Expense Ratio

-While you have to spend money to make money, you must ensure you approach it in a balanced, profitable way and that you aren’t spending more than you stand to gain.
-The sales expense ratio will show how much you spend to acquire customers in relation to revenue.
-Find out this percentage by dividing net sales by operating expense, then multiplying the number by 100.
+While you have to spend money to make money, it’s all about balance.
+Your sales expense ratio will show how much you spend to acquire customers in relation to revenue.

 Market Penetration

-Your customer base, compared to the whole market potential, is your market penetration.
-This sales benchmark shows your company’s market potential and helps you identify where you are with your sales-related goals.
+Market penetration gauges how much of the market you've successfully tapped into and helps you identify where you are with your sales-related goals.
 If your percentage is low, it may indicate a need to go over your strategies.

 To calculate it, you first need to determine your target market size.
 From there, divide your total customers by your target market size and multiply by 100 for your percentage.